fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > “… and Allah will send Ya’jooj and Ma’jooj, swiftly swarming from every mound.
 They will pass the lake of Tiberias [in Palestine] and will drink everything that is in it.
 Then the last of them will pass by and will say, ‘There used to be water here once.’
 The Prophet of Allah, Eesaa (Jesus), and his companions, will be besieged until a bull’s head will be more precious to one of them than a hundred dinars are to any of you today.
 Eesaa (Jesus) and his companions will pray to Allah, and Allah will send a kind of worm (like that found in the noses of camels and sheep) on their (Ya’jooj and Ma’jooj) necks, and they will fall down dead, all at once.
 Then Eesaa (Jesus) and his companions will come down out of the place where they were besieged, and they will find hardly a hand span of land that is not filled with the stench (of Ya’jooj and Ma’jooj), so Eesaa (Jesus) and his companions will pray to Allah, and He will send birds like the necks of camels to carry them away and throw them wherever Allah wills.”
 > (Reported by Muslim, 18/68).

-After the end of Gog Magog, the other signs of the arrival of day of judgment will come shortly one after another till the trumpet will be blown and the world in its present state will end.
+After the end of Gog and Magog, the other signs of the arrival of day of judgment will come shortly one after another till the trumpet will be blown and the world in its present state will end.

 </details><details><summary>